 Our itinerary is a suggestion for 7 nights, walking 67 miles along one of the most diverse sections of the Brittany coast.
-Each day brings a change of scenery and character, heightening and refreshing your senses as travel should.
+Each day bringing a change of scenery and character.

-The south coast, including this section, enjoys the best climate in Brittany with over 2000 hours annually of sunshine.
-In season, sea swimming is a pleasure.
+The south coast, including this section, enjoys the best climate in Brittany with over 2000 hours of sunshine a year.

-Your itinerary can include rest days to enjoy the beach or see friends and you can do the walk in either direction; it all looks different the other way round.
-You can do a section of the walk (minimum of 3 nights) and you can walk further in a day, missing out campsites if you wish.
+Your itinerary can take longer than 7 days including rest days to enjoy the beach or see friends and you can do the walk in either direction.
+You can do a section of the walk (minimum of 3 nights) and you can walk further in a day, the itinerary can be done in 6 nights.

 The walk begins at the Finistère/Morbihan border at the modest resort of Le Pouldu.
 It follows several rias inland, where you can feel alone in a mysterious wilderness only minutes after leaving a bustling town of artists.
-There is the chance to indulge your palate at La Rivière de Belon, pictured in the header, familiar to gastronomes throughout France, but nevertheless peaceful and unspoilt.
-The walk passes through beautiful, little fishing harbours, with fresh fruits de la mer often available and takes in some of Brittany's best beaches.
-There are wetland nature reserves, and protected forest reaching down to the shoreline.
+There is the chance to indulge your palate at La Rivière de Belon, pictured in the header, familiar to gastronomes throughout France for its oysters, but nevertheless peaceful and unspoilt.
+The walk passes through beautiful, little fishing harbours, with fresh fruits de mer often available and takes in some of Brittany's best beaches.
+There are wetland nature reserves and protected forest reaching down to the shoreline.
 There are plenty of opportunities to swim.

-Amazingly, much of this section of the coast is undisturbed by international tourism, Pont Aven and Le Pouldu being the exceptions.
-The coast path is very quiet and even at its busiest, on holidays, is still a peaceful place to be.
+Much of this section of the coast is undisturbed by international tourism, Pont Aven and Le Pouldu being the exceptions.
+The coast path is very quiet and even at its busiest, on holidays, is a peaceful place to be.